Aboriginal Cadet - Selection Process

 - Be open and honest in your answers.
 Be yourself.
 The panel is not expecting perfection.

-Applicants that are not considered suitable for progression to Stage 3 Assessments will be given an individual reapplication date (if applicable).
+Applicants that are not progressed to Stage 3 Assessments will be given an individual reapplication date (if applicable).
 If you are given a reapply date, we encourage you to reapply.

 Learn More About Stage 3